boweiliu/procgen-skill-tree/README.md

 1. Player gains character skill points upon defeating sufficiently powerful monsters, and also gains pity points slowly on a regular interval. (e.g. 2/hr or something)
 1. Character skill tree is not fully visible - there is a fog of war on the character skill tree
 1. Monster stats and generation is governed by a monster skill tree which is also controlled by the player
+1. Allocating nodes on the monster skill tree does 3 things: